quic-yocto/meta-qcom-hwe/README.md

 MACHINEOVERRIDES =. "qcm6490:"
 require qcm6490.conf
 ```
-Adding MACHINEOVERRIDES helps to reuse the configurations in recipes created for qcm6490.
+Adding `MACHINEOVERRIDES` helps to re-use the configurations in recipes created for qcm6490.

 ### Build an image for the machine added
 ```bash